Meeting your needs & helping you build your business

 You’ll typically need to make a considerable upfront payment before you begin litigation to cover the court fee for issuing the claim, as well as fees for the barrister and any expert witnesses you require.
 Legal fees, which are often calculated on the basis of the time spent on the case, will then need to be added.
 It’s not uncommon for the total of these bills to increase to the level of the damages that you’re claiming.

-We begin negotiating on your behalf as soon as you engage us, using experienced corporate recovery specialists to encourage the defendant to settle quickly in your favour, without the need for litigation.
-We allow up to a maximum of three months for this negotiation.
+They begin negotiating on your behalf as soon as you engage Escalate, using experienced corporate recovery specialists to encourage the defendant to settle quickly in your favour, without the need for litigation.
+Allowing up to a maximum of three months for this negotiation.

-If the defendant is unwilling to settle in this three-month timeframe, we immediately begin preparing for litigation.
-We’ll take care of this process for you, paying the upfront fees and associated costs all the way up to a High Court resolution.
+If the defendant is unwilling to settle in this three-month timeframe, Escalate immediately begins preparing for litigation.
+They’ll take care of this process for you, paying the upfront fees and associated costs all the way up to a High Court resolution.

 The entrepreneur initially approached the parent company for an explanation, to which they advised there had been a breach of contract.